 These “grand keys” (D&C 129:9) on distinguishing the devil or unrighteous spirits from angels and righteous ones seem to relate back to Michael on the banks of the Susquehanna, and becomes part of the temple instructions Joseph would give in Nauvoo.

-How did Anthony Sweat use historical sources to create his painting of Joseph Smith translating the Book of Mormon?
+How did Anthony Sweat use historical sources to create a Book of Mormon translation painting?

 There are numerous sources of how the Book of Mormon was translated, some better than others for various reasons.
 Joseph Smith and Oliver Cowdery could give us the best first-hand accounts, but they say the least, with Joseph saying it was simply done by the “gift and power of God” and sometimes adding by means of “Urim and Thummim.”